vectorgrp/sil-kit/docs/api/lifecycleService.rst

 To create the lifecycle service, a valid lifecycle configuration must be provided.
 Currently, only the mode that the lifecycle operates in can be configured.
-There are two possible operation modi:
+There are two possible operation modes:

 * Coordinated:

   * The lifecycle service will coordinate its state with other participants.
 It will do so by reacting to changes of the system state, which is based on the list of required participants.
   * A coordinated participant will only work, if any participant set a list of required participants as part of :cpp:func:`ISystemController::SetWorkflowConfiguration()<SilKit::Experimental::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>`.
   * Coordinated participants will stop, as soon as the system state changes to the stopping state.
-  * The `CommunicationReady` callback guarantees that communication via RPC and Publish/Subscribe services is possible.
+  * The ``CommunicationReady`` callback guarantees that communication via RPC and publish/subscribe services is possible.
   * Coordinated participants can also be terminated externally using the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Experimental::Services::Orchestration::ISystemController::AbortSimulation()>` call.

 * Autonomous:

   * An autonomous participant will not align its state to the system state or any participant state of other participants.
-  * The lifecycle service will run through all participant states until it is running and it will trigger all callbacks.
+  * The lifecycle service will run through all participant states until it is running, and it will trigger all callbacks.
-  * The `CommunicationReady` callback will trigger, but the communication guarantee is not given.
+  * The ``CommunicationReady`` callback will trigger, but the communication guarantee is not given.
   * Autonomous participants must stop themselves by explicitly calling :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>`.
   * The only way to stop an autonomous participant externally is the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Experimental::Services::Orchestration::ISystemController::AbortSimulation()>` call.